uniquekid/cfa-texts/README.md

 global.CardReassignedId[CardStat] = <card_id>
 ```

-The card that has gets parameter added will no longer be displayed in the deck editor.
+The card that has this parameter added will no longer be displayed in the deck editor.

 If a player loads a deck containing this card, it will be replaced with the card that has `<card_id>` specified by this parameter.